AdobeDocs/experience-manager-screens.en/help/user-guide/content-assignment-report.md

 Follow the instructions below to download the Content Assignment Report:

-1. Navigate to your AEM Screens project and select the project **DemoScreens**.
+1. Navigate to your AEM Screens project and click the project **DemoScreens**.

-1. Select **Content Assignment Report** from the action bar.
+1. Click **Content Assignment Report** from the action bar.

    ![image](/help/user-guide/assets/content-assignment-report/can-download.png)